-Mapping out a Positano itinerary is one of the joys of planning a trip to this area of Southern Italy.
+Mapping out a 1, 2 or 3 days in Positano itinerary is one of the joys of planning a trip to this area of Southern Italy.
 Easily one of the most recognisable towns lining the stunning Amalfi Coast, Positano is a wonderful destination for anyone looking to have a truly classic, Italian seaside getaway.

-If you have 1, 2, or 3 days to spend in Positano, the town has an abundance of things to offer; whether you’re looking to eat your way through Positano, or even hike and swim throughout your trip.
-Continue reading this article to get a better idea of how to best arrange your time for the quintessential Positano itinerary.
+If you have a few days to spend in Positano, you’ll find it has an abundance of things to offer – whether you’re looking to eat your way through the town, or even hike and swim throughout your trip.

 How Many Days in Positano?